 CSFCU Board of Directors

-Service to CSFCU - two years
+Service to CSFCU - thirteen years

 Dr. Diane Eberhardy is a Professor of Business and Information Systems at Oxnard College.
 She has been an Educator with the Ventura County Community College District for over 20 years.
 She received her doctorate in Education and her Master’s in Business Administration from California Lutheran University.
 She has been a member of CSFCU since 1989.
 In 2011, Dr. Eberhardy was elected to the Board of Directors and serves on several committees, including the Nominating committee, the Policy committee, and the Asset/Liability committee.

-Service to CSFCU - twenty-two years
+Service to CSFCU - eighteen years

 Barbara retired from Ventura County Superintendent of Schools where she was an Assistant Director.
 Though retired, Barbara continues working in school finance in various capacities throughout Ventura County.
 She is a graduate of the University of La Verne, where she earned her Master of Science in Business Organizational Management.
 Barbara has been a member of the Board of Directors since 1996.